 - Tips and gratuities

-- Drinks, alcoholic beverages, and meals other than listed above
+- Drinks, alcoholic beverages, and meals other than those listed above

 - Personal expenses for extra services, optional activities, or changes in your itinerary for reasons beyond our control